lyteword/chspurgeon-tod/volume-6/psalm-121.md

 **Verse 4.**

-1\.The suspicion—that God sleeps.
+1\.
+The suspicion—that God sleeps.

-2\.The denial.
+2\.
+The denial.

-3\.The implied opposite—he is ever on the watch to bless.
+3\.
+The implied opposite—he is ever on the watch to bless.

 **Verse 4.** He keepeth Israel,

-1\.As his chief treasure, most watchfully.
+1\.
+As his chief treasure, most watchfully.

-2\.As his dearest spouse, most tenderly.
+2\.
+As his dearest spouse, most tenderly.

-3\.As the apple of his eye, most charily and warily.
+3\.
+As the apple of his eye, most charily and warily.

 — *Daniel Featley*, 1582-1645.

 **Verse 5.** The Lord Keeper.

-1\.Blessings included in this **Title &mdash;**
+1\.
+Blessings included in this **Title &mdash;**

-2\.Necessities which demand it.
+2\.
+Necessities which demand it.

-3\.Offices which imply it,—Shepherd, King, Husband, Father, etc.
+3\.
+Offices which imply it,—Shepherd, King, Husband, Father, etc.

-4\.Conduct suggested by it.
+4\.
+Conduct suggested by it.

 **Verse 5** (last clause).
 God as near us, and as indivisible from us as our shadow.

 **Verse 5.** *The Lord is thy keeper,* not angels.

-1\.He is able to keep thee.
+1\.
+He is able to keep thee.
 He has infinite knowledge, power, etc.

-2\.He has engaged to keep thee.
+2\.
+He has engaged to keep thee.

-3\.He has kept thee.
+3\.
+He has kept thee.

-4\.He will keep thee.
-In his love; in his covenant, etc., as his sheep, his children, his treasures, as the apple of his eye, etc.— *F.J.B.*
+4\.
+He will keep thee.
+In his love; in his covenant, etc., as his sheep, his children, his treasures, as the apple of his eye, etc.— *F. J. B.*

 **Verse 5.** *The Lord is thy keeper.*

-1\.Wakeful: "Will not slumber."
+1\.
+Wakeful: "Will not slumber."

-2\.Universal: "Thy going out and thy coming in:" "From all evil."
+2\.
+Universal: "Thy going out and thy coming in:" "From all evil."

-3\.Perpetual: "Day:" "night:...evermore."
+3\.
+Perpetual: "Day:" "night:...evermore."

-4\.Special: "Thy:" "Israel."— *W.J.*
+4\.
+Special: "Thy:" "Israel."— *W. J.*

 **Verse 6.** The highest powers, under God, prevented from hurting believers, and even made to serve them.

 **Verse 6.** Our Horoscope.

-1\.Superstitious fears removed.
+1\.
+Superstitious fears removed.

-2\.Sacred assurances supplied.
+2\.
+Sacred assurances supplied.

 **Verse 7.**

-1\.Personal agency of God in providence.
+1\.
+Personal agency of God in providence.

-2\.Personal regard of providence to the favoured individual.
+2\.
+Personal regard of providence to the favoured individual.

-3\.Special care over the centre of the personality—"thy soul."
+3\.
+Special care over the centre of the personality—"thy soul."

 **Verse 8.** Who?
 "The Lord."
 What?
 "Shall preserve thee."
 When?
 "Going out and coming in from this time forth."
 How long?
 "For evermore."
 What then?
 "I will lift up mine eyes."

 **Verse 8.**

-1\.Changing—going out and coming in.
+1\.
+Changing—going out and coming in.

-2\.Unchanging—"The Lord shall preserve," etc.
+2\.
+Unchanging—"The Lord shall preserve," etc.

 ## Works Upon The Hundred And Twenty-First Psalm

 In "Letters on Spiritual Subjects..." by SAMUEL EYLES PIERCE...
 London: 1862, Vol. I., pp. 359-370, there are "Some Observations on the Hundred and Twenty first Psalm."

 In "Meditations on Twenty select Psalms," by Sir ANTHONY COPE, Chamberlain to Queen Katherine Parr.
-Reprinted from the edition of 1547;...By WILLIAM H. COPE, M.A.
-1848, there is a Meditation on this psalm.
+Reprinted from the edition of 1547;...
+By WILLIAM H. COPE, M. A. 1848, there is a Meditation on this psalm.

 See also List of Works upon the Gradual Psalms, in notes on.